How to set up a winning SaaS referral program to boost sales

 - Read customer reviews: Take a look at positive and negative customer reviews to identify your businesses’ strengths and weaknesses.
 Pay attention to negative comments, especially if they’re consistent.
 By working on these flaws, you can make your business more likeable.

 - Look at your customer retention rate: The success of your referral program will depend on the brand advocates or people that have tried and tested your product.
 Do you have enough brand advocates willing to make a referral?
 Your customer retention rate has the answers.
+(By the way, in case you need some help with improving customer retention, check out these 8 strategies)

 2. Have a compelling incentive